 The FDA has cleared transcranial magnetic stimulation (TMS) as a potent treatment for depression, capable of helping individuals manage the mood-related symptoms associated with disordered eating, particularly in cases where medications have not produced successful outcomes.

-How Eating Disorders Therapy in MA Helps
+How Eating Disorder Therapy in MA Helps

 Thanks to our specialized eating disorder program, those dealing with disordered eating can make remarkable strides in their recovery.
 With the right care plan, individuals can discover a newfound self-esteem, and even achieve weight stabilization.
 Treatment offers these benefits: